CityOfPhiladelphia/standards-docs/site-content/guidelines/design-development/logo.md

 8. Do not put text on top of logo

 ## For Departments
-If you are a department that needs a logo, we provide 2 templates for you below.
-They follow the same design as the City of Philadelphia logo with the name of the department being the main focus.
-“City of Philadelphia” can go under the department name if you would like.
-Which version you use is up to you.
-If you need an avatar for your department social media channel, please use the template provided.
-It is simple and uses your department initials along with the liberty bell.
-This will make it recognizable and readable when smaller.
+If you are a department that needs a logo, we provide two templates for you below.
+They follow the same design as the City of Philadelphia logo, with the name of the department as the main focus.
+“City of Philadelphia” can go under the department name if you’d like.
+You may use either version.

+Use the template provided for your department's social media channel avatar.
+The avatars are recognizable and readable when smaller.